 - Possessing firearms, ammunition, or other weapons

-Other Ways You Can Violate Your Probation or Parole
+Other Ways to Violate Probation

 - Failing to complete court-ordered community service